-Ellie Kelepouris, MD (Past-President)
+Ellie Kelepouris, MD (Senior Advisor)

 Ellie Kelepouris, MD, is a Professor of Medicine at the University of Pennsylvania Perelman School of Medicine in Philadelphia, Pennsylvania.
 After earning a medical degree from the University Of Athens School Of Medicine in Athens, Greece, Dr. Kelepouris completed an internship in medicine and a residency in internal medicine at Mercy Catholic Medical Center in Darby, Pennsylvania, where she was chief medical resident in internal medicine.
 Dr. Kelepouris subsequently served both a clinical fellowship and an NIH sponsored research fellowship at the Renal and Electrolyte Section of the University Of Pennsylvania School Of Medicine in Philadelphia.